Battle of Sambisa Forest (2021): Aftermath

 With Sambisa Forest under its control, ISWAP reportedly holds a large area in Borno State and has created a chain of strongholds from Nigeria to Mali to southern Libya.
 The forest also offers ISWAP a relatively secure haven, protecting it from airstrikes.
 Having captured Sambisa, ISWAP also controls all roads to the strategically important, government-held city of Maiduguri.
 ISWAP initially continued to pressure the remaining Boko Haram loyalists, clashing with them at the Niger–Nigeria border as well as Cameroon–Nigeria border.
 The Boko Haram remnants were reportedly consolidating under Bakura Sahalaba who had begun to launch counter-attacks on ISWAP targets in the Lake Chad area, prompting al-Barnawi to implore Shekau's former followers to lay down arms and join the Islamic State.
 Bakura Sahalaba later released a video in which he condemned ISWAP for being responsible for Shekau's death, and reaffirmed that Boko Haram would continue to fight.
 Regardless, researcher Aymenn Jawad Al-Tamimi argued that the Shekau faction "has been effectively defeated".
 Over the next year, however, the Boko Haram remnant groups experienced a limited revival.
+Led by Bakura Doro, the Boko Haram loyalists sought to kill Abu Musab for his role in Shekau's death.

 Some Boko Haram members who initially joined ISWAP after Shekau's death, such as a faction led by four commanders of the Njimiya camp, later rebelled again and waged a low-level anti-IS guerrilla campaign in Sambisa Forest.
 This dissident group eventually surrendered to security forces in December 2022, having been defeated by the Islamic State loyalists.